sushmamylavarapu/Project-3_AirQuality/README.md

 ## Data

-The data for this project is from https://open-meteo.com/.
-The data includes the AQI and other pollutants, such as PM2.5, ozone, carbon monoxide, and sulfur dioxide.
+The data for this project is from https://open-meteo.com/ It includes the AQI and other pollutants, such as PM2.5, ozone, carbon monoxide, and sulfur dioxide.

 ## Exploratory Data Analysis